topappfield/topappfield.github.io/content/countonme/privacy-policy.md

 Count On Me Counter app gives gives high priority to the **protection of your personal information and data**.
 This Privacy Policy explains how we collect, use and share information that you may provide us with while using our application or website.

 Count On Me Counter app requires access to the **local storage** of your device for storing the data of counters such as counter name and value.
 Count On Me Counter app may require access to **phone sensors** such as acceleration and current position in order to provide full functionality.
-The data is only stored locally **on your phone** and is **never transferred** over to us or a third party.
+The data is only stored locally **on your phone** and is **never transferred** over the network to us or a third party.